rosettatype/legible-typography/_chapters/5-overview-of-research.md

     slowly, and may therefore be less relevant to touchscreen interfaces used on smartphones or tablets.

-Question: Are you convinced by any of the above suggestions?
+> Question: Are you convinced by any of the above suggestions?
 If you encounter a long line length on the screen of a desktop computer, do you adjust the settings?
 If so, why do you do this?
 Are you influenced by what you read in print?
+{: .question }

 ## Columns